Skip To Main Content

 BCEF Annual Report

 The Baker County Education Foundation was originally founded in 1989 with school district employees being the original contributors through payroll deductions.
-Payroll contributions remains the main source of funding for the Foundation.
-The number of employees contributing to the Foundation has grown each year with a total of 286 employees contributing during the 2023-2024 year and giving a total of $17,596.00.
+Payroll contributions remain the main source of funding for the Foundation.
+The number of employees contributing to the Foundation has grown each year with a total of 287 employees contributing during the 2024-2025 year and giving a total of $17,672.00.
 The generosity of our school employees throughout the district, which includes instructional, non-instructional, and administrative personnel, has enabled our Foundation to be a great success in our community.

 The main goal of the Baker County Education Foundation is to promote quality education.
 Through the years, a number of organizations, business partners, individual donors and families have participated in helping the Foundation achieve these goals.
 The Foundation is very proud of the accomplishments it has achieved through their support and financial contributions.